-Redemption Account: The Redemption Account created under the Indenture for deposit of any moneys received which are not otherwise committed.
-Moneys in the Redemption Account shall be used (i) to make up deficiencies in the Bond and Interest Sinking Fund Account, Bond Purchase Fund and Reserve Account, in that order; and (ii) to redeem or prepay outstanding Bonds or to purchase outstanding Bonds for redemption and cancellation.
-Moneys in the

-Redemption Account may be used in the discretion of the Trustee to pay rebate due to the United States under Section 148 of the Internal Revenue Code if the University or the Authority fails to provide for payment of any rebate.
+Redemption Account: The Redemption Account created under the Indenture for deposit of moneys drawn by the Trustee under the Letter of Credit for redemption of Bonds and deposit of any moneys received which are not otherwise committed.
+Moneys in the Redemption Account shall be used (i) to make up deficiencies in the Bond and Interest Sinking Fund Account, Bond Purchase Fund and Reserve Account, in that order; and (ii) to redeem or prepay outstanding Bonds or to purchase outstanding Bonds for redemption and cancellation, or to pay any unpaid Letter of Credit Obligations.
+Moneys in the Redemption Account may be used in the Trustee's discretion to pay rebate due to the United States under Section 148 of the Internal Revenue Code if the University or the Authority fails to provide for payment of any rebate.

-Reimbursement Agreement: The Letter of Credit and Reimbursement Agreement, dated as of October 1, 1999, between the University and the Bank, including any amendments thereto; and, if an Alternate Letter of Credit is issued, "Reimbursement Agreement" means a similar agreement, if any, between the issuer of such Alternate Letter of Credit and the University.
+Reimbursement Agreement: The Letter of Credit and Reimbursement Agreement, dated as of April 1, 2002, between the University and the Bank, including any amendments thereto; and, if an Alternate Letter of Credit is issued, "Reimbursement Agreement" means a similar agreement, if any, between the issuer of such Alternate Letter of Credit and the University.

-Remarketing Agent: Dain Rauscher Incorporated, or any successor or successors appointed and serving in such capacity pursuant to the Indenture.
+Remarketing Agent: RBC Dain Rauscher Inc., or any successor or successors appointed and serving in such capacity pursuant to the Indenture.

-Remarketing Agreement: The Remarketing Agreement dated as of October 1, 1999 between the University and the Remarketing Agent, including any amendments thereto; and any other written agreement among the Authority and/or the University and any Remarketing Agent describing the responsibilities of the Remarketing Agent.
+Remarketing Agreement: The Remarketing Agreement dated as of April 1, 2002 between the University and the Remarketing Agent, including any amendments thereto; and any other written agreement among the Authority and/or the University and any Remarketing Agent describing the responsibilities of the Remarketing Agent.